 A due date calculator helps you estimate when your baby will be born.
 By calculating your due date, you’ll have an idea of your baby’s birthday.
 But keep in mind that your due date is only an estimate.
 Very few babies are actually born on the day they were due.

 Knowing your due date is important for several reasons.
 It helps you plan and prepare for your baby’s arrival.
-It also gives your provider essential information they need to monitor your health and your baby’s health.
+It also gives your provider essential information they need to monitor your health and the developing fetus.

 You can calculate your due date at home using a couple of different methods.
 But these methods aren’t always accurate.
-When you visit your provider, they may give you a different due date based on the size of your baby on ultrasound and the date of your last period.
+When you visit your provider, they may give you a different due date based on the size of the fetus on ultrasound and the date of your last period.

-It takes about 38 weeks (266 days) for human babies to develop fully in the womb.
+It takes about 38 weeks (266 days) for a fetus to develop fully in the uterus.
 Your due date is the day you’re expected to give birth based on this 38-week gestation process.

 But keep in mind that healthcare providers consider a pregnancy to be full-term anywhere between 37 and 42 weeks.
 Babies can be born at any time, and many factors play a role in determining when you go into labor and when your baby will actually enter the world.

 You can calculate your due date by using:

 This method is a good way to estimate when your baby is due because many women people the day they started their period.
 But it might not always be accurate, especially if you have an irregular menstrual cycle or are on birth control.

 If you know the exact day you conceived, you can use that information to figure out when your baby is due.
 Count ahead 38 weeks from the day you got pregnant.
 That day is your due date.

 This method is only accurate if you’re sure about the day you got pregnant.
 You may only know the specific day you got pregnant if you know when you ovulated.
 Ovulation happens when your ovaries (part of your reproductive system) release an egg.
 Usually, women ovulate about 14 days after the first day of their period.
 You can track your ovulation by: